urecio/more-or-less/README.md

 ##What does it NOT do?

 It does not render SVGs from gradients
-(gradients are currently not supported but will follow)
+* (gradients are currently not supported but will hopefully follow) It does not provide keyframes as a mixin
+* (keyframes are currently not supported but will hopefully follow)

 ##Notice